pi-47-united-fox/fancy-todo/server/api-doc.md

 ```

 ### PATCH /todos/:id
-> Update the whole attributes of a particular todo from a given id
+> Update only 'status' attributes of a particular todo from a given id

 _Request Header_
 ```json